leonardocerliani/machines_setup/VS_code_ssh_port_fw.md

 ![](imgs/vscode_remote_ssh.png)

 You might have to restart VS code (or not).
-After this, you will see appearing in the bottom-left corner a green are with sort of a connection symbol.
+After this, you will see appearing in the bottom-left corner a green area with sort of a connection symbol.
 If you click on that you will be prompted to connect to a host.

 VS code will read the config file we just edited and prompt us the possible connections.